kvarak/dnd/docs/_Classes/fighter.md

     You inspire vigor, drive and toughness in your allies.
 Once per turn when you hit a hostile creature with a melee attack, a creature you choose within 30 ft gains temporary hit points equal to your Charisma modifier.

 - #### Interception
-    When a creature you can see hits a target other than you that is within 5 feet of you with an attack, you can use your ***reaction*** to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
+    When a creature you can see hits a target adjacent to you with an attack, you can use your ***reaction*** to reduce the damage the target takes by 1d10 + your proficiency bonus (to a minimum of 0 damage).
 You must be wielding a shield.

 - #### Lunging Stance
-    While you are wielding a reach weapon, any creature that is not wielding a reach weapon (or a natural weapon with at least 10 feet of reach) provokes an opportunity attack from you when they enter your reach.
+    While you are wielding a reach weapon, any creature that is not wielding a reach weapon (or a natural weapon with at least 10 ft of reach) provokes an opportunity attack from you when they enter your reach.

 - #### Opportunist
     While wielding a melee weapon in one hand and not using a weapon or shield in the other, you gain advantage on attack rolls made using a ***reaction***.